bitmaker-software/cisco-spark-onboarding-bot/README.md

-# README #
+# README

 This project uses BotKit

-### What is this repository for? ###
+### What is this repository for?

 * Cisco Onboarding Bot by Bitmaker

-### How do I get set up? ###
+## How do I get set up?

+* Create a .env file on the bot dir (_/bot/.env_) with the Cisco Spark App information (more on this later) plus the database connection settings (use the _.env.template_ file as a model)

+##### Database
+* You will need a PostgreSQL database
-* (optional) download https://www.postgresql.org/ftp/pgadmin to manage the database (next point)
+* _(optional)_ use [pgAdmin](https://www.postgresql.org/ftp/pgadmin) to manage the database
 * Create the database (e.g. ciscosparkonboarding) and the user (e.g. ciscosparkbot)
+* Update your _bot/.env_ file with the database credentials, for example:

+  `db_user=ciscosparkbot`
+  `db_pass=lNhV6HjFbIJF5n0L6eyEBEiqpQu7q6`
+  `db_host=localhost`
+  `db_port=5432`
+  `db_db=ciscosparkonboarding`

+##### Dependencies
-* npm install / yarn (to install the dependencies)
+* Run `npm install` or `yarn` to install the project dependencies

+##### Public endpoint
+* If you are _not_ running your bot at a public, SSL-enabled internet address, use a tool like [ngrok](http://ngrok.io/) or [localtunnel](http://localtunnel.me/) to create a secure route to your development application, and copy the address (http**s**://) to the .env file **public_address** variable:
-* Expose the bot localhost endpoint (_ngrok http 3000_) _[warning: Ubuntu's ngrok package is version 1.x and is not working]_ and copy the https:// address to the .env file **public_address** variable (next point)
+  `ngrok http 3000` _[warning: Ubuntu's ngrok package is version 1.x and is not working]_

+##### Bot account
-* Go to https://developer.ciscospark.com and create a Cisco Spark App Integration in order to configure oAuth authentication
+* Go to [https://developer.ciscospark.com](https://developer.ciscospark.com) and create a **Cisco Spark App Integration** in order to configure OAuth authentication

-* Create the .env file on the bot dir (_/bot/.env_) with the Cisco Spark App information plus the database connection settings (use the .env.template file as model)
-* Go to app.js (line 47) and change the CREATE_DB_AND_LOAD_FIXTURES variable to 'true' in order to create the management database.
+##### Run
+* Before the first run you will need to do a `npm run cleanAndSetupDatabase` that will setup your database with the required fixtures
-* npm run dev (to have the development server running)
+* `npm run dev` will start the development server
-* Access http://localhost:3000 and login by using your cisco Spark credentials
+* You can now access [http://localhost:3000](http://localhost:3000) and log in using your Cisco Spark credentials
-* You might want to stop the server, change the CREATE_DB_AND_LOAD_FIXTURES variable to 'false' and restart the server again (thus the database won't get recreated every time you startup the server)

-### Bot configuration ###
+## Bot configuration

-* After login access the settings page and add a new bot configuration
+* After logging in, access the [settings page](http://localhost:3000/settings) and add a new bot configuration
-* Fill in the fields and hit the 'Save bot' button
+* Fill in the fields and hit the `Save bot` button
-* Restart the server (temporary workaround) for the newly created bot to get registered
+* Restart the server (temporary workaround) for the newly created bot to get registered with Cisco Spark

-## Google Drive Configuration ##
+## Google Drive Configuration

-### Setup Google Drive Access for Server to Server ###
+### Setup Google Drive Access for server-to-server

-* Go to Credentials Management (https://console.developers.google.com/projectselector/apis/credentials)
+* Go to Google APIs & services Credentials page (https://console.developers.google.com/apis/credentials)
-* create a new project
+* Create a new project (https://console.developers.google.com/projectcreate)
+* Select **Library** on the left and search for Google Drive API (https://console.developers.google.com/apis/api/drive.googleapis.com/overview)
+* Make sure that the newly created project is selected (on the top bar, after the Google APIs logo) and on the Google Drive API page click **ENABLE**

+* On the left menu, select _Credentials_
-* create the credentials (service account key, for server to server communication)
+* Create the credentials (**service account key**, for server-to-server communication)
-    * create new service account
+    * create a new service account
-        * service account name should describe what the account will do (e.g., spark-drive)
+        * service account name should describe what the account will do (e.g. spark-drive)
-        * select a role.
-Not yet sure the minimum role that we need.
-Start with project → owner
+        * select a role (not yet sure the minimum role that we need; start with Project → Owner)
         * key type should be JSON
         * a JSON file download starts.
-Copy the contents of this file to the file bot/sample-gdrive-settings.json
+Copy the contents of this file to the file _bot/sample-gdrive-settings.json_
-* in the same site, select "Library" on the left
-* make sure that the newly created project is selected (on top bar, after Google APIs logo)
-* search for Google Drive API
-* on the Google Drive API page, enable the API
-* on the left menu, select credentials
-* click on the "manage service accounts" link on the right
+* Click on the **manage service accounts** link on the right (credentials page)
-* the "service account ID" is an email used to share things to this account.
-Go to any drive folder, and then share it with this "user" (e.g., spark-drive@testdriveintegration-167213.iam.gserviceaccount.com).
+* the _Service account ID_ is an email address used to share documents to this account.
+Go to any Drive folder and then share it with this "user" (e.g., spark-drive@testdriveintegration-167213.iam.gserviceaccount.com).

-### Setup Google Picker API for browser side file & folder selection ###
+### Setup Google Picker API for browser-side file & folder selection

-* go to the developers console (https://console.developers.google.com)
+* Go to the developers console (https://console.developers.google.com)
-* select the project (the same from above)
+* select the project (the same from above) and go to Library, search for Google Picker API
-* enable Google Picker API
+* **ENABLE** the Google Picker API (https://console.developers.google.com/apis/api/picker.googleapis.com/overview)
-* create credentials
+* Create credentials
 * one API key is created, if following the wizard
 * create "OAuth Client ID" credentials for the same project
     * Configure consent screen.
 Fill only the mandatory fields (product name)
     * Choose Web application for the application type
-    * a client ID and client secret are generated.
-Only need the client ID
+    * A client ID and client secret are generated.
+You only need the **client ID**
 * Use the information in the Google Drive settings page

-## Box Configuration ##
+## Box Configuration

 * Follow the instructions of the Box guide on how to use Box Platform for custom app development found at https://developer.box.com/docs/getting-started-box-platform
-* Once you have generated the Public/Private Keypair, use the downloaded file and replace the contents of  bot/sample-box-settings.json
+* Once you have generated the Public/Private Keypair, use the downloaded file and replace the contents of _bot/sample-box-settings.json_
-* At the Box configuration page, fill in the client id (you can find that at the file) and your Box user account (email address)
+* At the Box configuration page, fill in the client ID (you can find that at the file you just downloaded) and your Box user account (email address)